ESO-Rennes/FactoQGIS/README.md

 </br> ONLINE RESOURCES---------------

-1. Blog on how to execute R scripts in QGIS 3.0 and later.
-Available online: https://github.com/north-road/qgis-processing-r/releases/tag/v0.0.2 (accessed on May 13, 2019)
-2. List of the R scripts that can be executed from the QGIS Toolbox.
-Available online: https://github.com/qgis/QGIS-Processing/tree/master/rscripts (accessed on May 13, 2019)
-3. Documentation of the FactoMineR package used in FactoQGIS.
+1. Documentation of the FactoMineR package used in FactoQGIS.
 Available online: https://www.rdocumentation.org/packages/FactoMineR/versions/1.41 (accessed on May 13, 2019)
-4. Documentation of the factoextra package used in FactoQGIS.
+2. Documentation of the factoextra package used in FactoQGIS.
 Available online: https://www.rdocumentation.org/packages/factoextra/versions/1.0.5 (accessed on May 13, 2019)
-5. Documentation of the stringr package used in FactoQGIS.
-Available online: https://www.rdocumentation.org/packages/stringr/versions/1.3.1 (accessed on May 13, 2019)
-6. Documentation of the openxlsx package used in FactoQGIS.
+3. Documentation of the openxlsx package used in FactoQGIS.
 Available online: https://www.rdocumentation.org/packages/openxlsx/versions/4.1.0 (accessed on May 13, 2019)
-7. Documentation of the R2HTML package used in FactoQGIS.
+4. Documentation of the R2HTML package used in FactoQGIS.
 Available online: https://www.rdocumentation.org/packages/R2HTML/versions/2.3.2 (accessed on May 13, 2019)
-8. Documentation of the corrplot package used in FactoQGIS.
+5. Documentation of the corrplot package used in FactoQGIS.
 Available online: https://www.rdocumentation.org/packages/corrplot/versions/0.84 (accessed on May 13, 2019)